 Talking now to Prof Edward Vendel (?) an expert on Pompeii, who delivers a very lecture-y lecture from the lip of Vesuvius.
-If I were to transcribe what he said, it would probably read okay, but it’s so stilted when he says it.
+If I were to transcribe what he said, it would probably read okay, but it’s sooo stilted when he says it.
 It’s a relief to get back to Nimoy talking about volcanoes and Pompeii over electronic music and a rumbling noise.

 There is a three or four second shot of a Roman-style bust, shuddering on a fencepost, and I will now refuse to hear anything against this episode because holy crap that’s funny.

 SFX footage of a city crumbling from some movie and… oh no!
 The bust has fallen off its plinth and cracked on a mosaic floor!
+Hell, yeah!